radish-es/opensourcelaw/content/planning/_index.md

 [{{< figure src="/media/urban_development.jpg" caption="Source: Ivan Bandura on Unsplash" >}}](https://unsplash.com/photos/0-no6ywKMPY)

-[Professor Jamie Baxter](https://baxterlab.ca/authors/baxter/) from the Schulich School of Law will be in your class on February 8 to talk about the issue of ***de facto* expropriation**.
+[Professor Jamie Baxter](https://baxterlab.ca/authors/baxter/) from the Schulich School of Law will be in class on February 8 to talk about the issue of ***de facto* expropriation**.

-**What everyone's talking about:** *De facto* expropriation (or "regulatory takings") has been top of mind for planners and municipal governments after the Supreme Court of Canada's big decision in *Annapolis Group Inc. v Halifax Regional Municipality* last fall.
+**What everyone's talking about:** *De facto* expropriations (or "regulatory takings") have been top of mind for planners and municipal governments recently, after the Supreme Court of Canada's big decision in *Annapolis Group Inc. v Halifax Regional Municipality* last October.

-- At issue was a series of land use planning and zoning decisions made by HRM in its efforts to conserve the [Blue Mountain-Birch Cove](https://bluemountainfriends.ca) wilderness area.
+- At issue in the case was a series of land use planning and zoning decisions made by HRM in its efforts to conserve the [Blue Mountain-Birch Cove](https://bluemountainfriends.ca) wilderness area.

-- The Supreme Court said that HRM's efforts may have effectively "taken" a private developer's property, triggering obligations under Nova Scotia's *Expropriation Act*.
+- The Supreme Court said that HRM's efforts may have effectively "taken" a private developer's property, triggering obligations to pay compensation under Nova Scotia's *Expropriation Act*.

-- [Environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for property owners to demand **compensation** when local and provincial governments undertake public planning processes that prevent development on private land.
+- [Environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for property owners to demand they get paid whenever local and provincial governments undertake public planning processes that prevent development on private land.

 {{< spoiler text="Learn more" id="main" >}}

-In this class, Professor Baxter will work with you to identify the circumstances that give rise to a legal claim by landowners in *de facto* expropriation.
+In this class, Professor Baxter will work with you to identify the circumstances that give rise to a legal claim by landowners based on *de facto* expropriation.

-We'll then look at excerpts from two cases (*Mariner Real Estate Ltd. v Nova Scotia* and the *Annapolis* case) to understand how the law in this area is changing.
+We'll then look at excerpts from two cases (*Mariner Real Estate Ltd. v Nova Scotia* and the *Annapolis* case) to understand how the law in this area is evolving.

 **Why it matters:** We'll end on the question of why planners should care about all this and how the issue of *de facto* expropriation might shape urban development and regional planning in the future.